pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - Repeat the `#### US[N]` block for every accepted user story.
 - Repeat the `##### Included Behavior: [Behavior Item]` block for every Included Behavior item in the user story.
-- The audit report is an intermediate analysis artifact.
-It MUST NOT replace the final `roadmap.md`.

 ---